algorathem/probation_ws/README.md

 1. **Depth Control:**
    - The robot should reach a target depth quickly.
 A proportional gain (`k_depth`) controls descent speed, clamped to avoid excessive velocity.
-   - The target depth was obtained by monitoring altitude data published in '/mavros/global_position/rel_alt', with the help of a foxglove simulation
+   - The target depth was obtained by monitoring altitude data published in '/mavros/global_position/rel_alt', with the help of a foxglove simulation.

 2. **Gate Detection:**
    - A vision node provides bounding boxes (`BoundingBoxArray`).
    - Only boxes labeled `"gate"` are considered.
-   - The last time the gate was seen along with a gate timeout variable was used to prevent erratic behavior when the gate temporarily disappears from published detections (when other objects are published instead)
+   - The last time the gate was seen along with a gate timeout variable was used to prevent erratic behavior when the gate temporarily disappears from published detections (when other objects are published instead).

 3. **Navigation Logic:**
    - **Searching:** If the gate is not detected, rotate in place.